evavan8/IRTM_Project/README.md

 The files *_pre-process.py are used to pre-process the data

 ## Manual classification for Wafa
-The process handling the manual classification of the data for Wafa is done in wafa_svm_nb.py
+The process of handling the manual classification of the data for Wafa is done in wafa_svm_nb.py

 ## Naive Bayes & SVM (Wafa)
 Done in wafa_svm_nb.py